-Update a Specific Sample to a New Template Version
+Update a specific Sample to a new Template Version

 - Your sample will then be updated to the latest template version, following the rules below with any changes to the template reflected in the sample.

-Update All Samples to New Template Version
+Update all of your Samples to a new Template Version